victorChen201/etesting/source/_posts/ftp-on-centos.md

 ## Enable and restart  the vsftpd service

-We needed to restart the ‘vsftpd’ services so that the configuration changes has applied.
+We needed to restart the `vsftpd` services so that the configuration changes has applied.
 ```bash
 systemctl restart vsftpd
 ```
-We will set the ‘vsftpd’ service to start at boot time, below is the command to enable the ‘vsftpd’ to start.
+We will set the `vsftpd` service to start at boot time, below is the command to enable the `vsftpd` to start.
 ```bash
 systemctl enable vsftpd
 ```